TruewindIT/cordova-android-exercises-plugin/memory-bank/activeContext.md

 *   **iOS Distance Fallback:**
     *   Implemented a fallback for distance extraction on earlier iOS versions using HKStatisticsQuery.
 *   **Tagged Release:**
-    *   Created and pushed tag `1.2.2` to mark the bug fix release.
+    *   Created and pushed tag `1.2.2-alt` to include new permissions.
 *   **Android:**
     *   Remains paused.
 Build configuration issues unresolved.